-In the UK, restraining orders can only be issued during criminal proceedings, so in order to get a restraining order against someone, you must first report them to the police and then take them to court.
+In the UK, restraining orders can only be issued during criminal proceedings.
+In order to get a restraining order against someone, you must:

-Any person convicted or acquitted of a criminal offence can be subject to a restraining order, which means that such orders can be imposed even if the defendant is found not guilty by the judge.
-Indeed, restraining orders are preventive and protective measures, so they can be granted as long as the court considers that the victim needs a specific protection.
+Any person convicted or acquitted of a criminal offence can be subject to a restraining order.
+This means that such orders can be imposed even if the defendant is found not guilty by the judge.
+Indeed, restraining orders are preventive and protective measures, so they can be granted as long as the court considers that the victim needs specific protection.

-An application for a restraining order needs to be made against a known person.
-This means that, for example, a restraining order cannot be made against someone who is making anonymous harassing phone calls.
+An application for a restraining order needs to be made against a ‘known person’.
+This means that a restraining order cannot be made against someone who is making anonymous harassing phone calls.